AlfrescoLabs/AlfJS/README.md

 Visit the [Downloads Page](https://github.com/Alfresco/AlfJS/downloads) to obtain a pre-built version of the JavaScript library.

-We assume you have Ruby installed (see "How to Run Tests" below).
+We assume you have Node.js installed (see "How to Run Tests" below).

-1. Run `bundle exec rake` to build AlfJS.
-Two builds will be placed in the `dist/` directory.
+1. Run `grunt` to build AlfJS.
+Two builds will be placed in the `dist/web` and `dist/node` directories.
   * `alfresco.js` and `alfresco.min.js` - unminified and minified
     builds of AlfJS.